-Below you will find some information on each of our therapists.
+Below you will find some information on each of our therapists in North Reading, MA and Amesbury, MA.
 All of our staff are fully credentialed and licensed by the appropriate state boards.
 Keep in mind that if you are interested in receiving counseling with us, your first contact will be with our referral coordinator, who will work with you to find the best match between you and one of our therapists.
 This matching is based on several criteria, including your preference for a male or female therapist, areas of special expertise, who can take a specific insurance or HMO, hours of availability, and the available openings of each therapist.

 I am a licensed clinical psychologist, a licensed mental health counselor and a health service provider with almost 30 years of treatment and management experience.
 I have served as a clinical director and director of psychological testing for 3 large agencies, as well as having served as the director of several other clinical programs.
 Currently, I am the Co-Director of Psychotherapy Associates of North Reading and Amesbury.
 This is a practice that I started with Rick Kaufman, LICSW in 1990.
 Most of what I do now is oversee programs, program development and consult with the 19 therapists we have on staff.
 I maintain a small to medium caseload of clients.

 I have a great deal of experience in the field of psychological testing, teaching, supervision, medical psychology, PTSD treatment, cognitive behavioral therapy and dialectical behavior therapy.
 Two groups of clients that I currently work with the most are adolescents and adults with traumatic experiences.
 I also work a lot with couples.
 I have interned in 3 VA hospitals and understand the dynamics of veterans and their families.
 I have an extensive background in testing and working with children but largely consult to child therapists at this time.
 Currently, I am working on developing expertise in the treatment of sleep disorders.